Chart Color Schemes

 Ultimo is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Ultimo has a population where 62.7% speak a language other than English at home, with 71.2% born overseas.
-Christianity is the predominant religion in Ultimo, comprising 22.2%.
-Buddhism is significantly overrepresented, making up 13.9%, compared to Greater Sydney's average of 7.1%.
+Ultimo has a population where 62.7% speak a language other than English at home, and 71.2% were born overseas.
+Christianity is the predominant religion in Ultimo, with 22.2%.
+Buddhism is significantly higher than the Greater Sydney average, comprising 13.9% of Ultimo's population compared to 7.1%.

 Frequently Asked Questions - Diversity